Last Updated on 9 July, 2021 by Veronica

 Portugal is fantastic, and its south beaches are awesome.

-When last year back in August I had the opportunity to travel Portugal I came across that great unknown to me, which I had been told about very well but did not yet know, the Algarve.
 So when we were leaving Lisbon and heading south, I made the firm decision to take advantage of that moment to see the best beaches in Portugal’s Algarve, and I did.

 We had to drive about 400 kilometers, which under normal conditions take about four hours; however, we dedicated about ten.
 We were also lucky that there were not many people, and the little we had was respectful, and the weather was excellent.